securitytxt/security-txt/draft-foudil-securitytxt.md

 ### Hiring {#hiring}

 The "Hiring" directive is used for linking to the vendor's security-related job positions.
-If this directive indicates a web URL, then it SHOULD be begin with "https://".
+If this directive indicates a web URL, then it is RECOMMENDED to always use "https://" URLs (as per section 2.7.2 of {{!RFC7230}}).

 ~~~~~~~~~~
 Hiring: https://example.com/jobs.html